Patients who need more than what a statin alone can provide, or those unable to take recommended statin therapy may be right for NEXLIZET or NEXLETOL

 NEXLIZET may be right for Naomi, a primary prevention

-patient who has diabetes and is taking a statin1,2
+patient who has diabetes and is taking a statin

-Naomi is at risk for her first cardiac event due to2:
+Naomi is at risk for her first cardiac event due to:

 - Current diagnosis of type 2 diabetes